Xeriscaping in Salt Lake, Utah on a Budget

 3. Mulch

-Tip: You can often free mulch from your local municipality or from an arborist.
+Tip: You can often receive free mulch from your local municipality or from an arborist.

 Note: If you live in a very windy location, gravel is a better because it won’t fly away.
 Gravel is also better around desert-style plants like cacti and agave.